"*" indicates required fields

 Truck drivers are under immense pressure from Australian businesses and suppliers to keep moving.
 As a result, truck drivers sometimes take risks for their trucking company and drive in unsafe conditions to meet deadlines and keep their jobs.

-A study by Monash University was performed over a 12-year period, examining over 120,000 insurance claims.
+A study by Monash University was performed over a 12-year period, examining over 120,000 truck crash insurance claims.

 Truck drivers are also at risk of injury when loading or unloading a truck, or when performing maintenance on their truck such as when changing a tyre or topping up engine fluids on the side of the road.
 The claims process for people injured in a trucking accident while working is to claim through WorkCover via your employer.
 You can speak to a personal injury lawyer about how to claim through your employer.

 Truck accidents have a number of causes, but driver fatigue plays a huge role in many truck accidents.
 There are very strict rules around driver rest breaks and about how far and for how long a driver is permitted to travel before a rest break is mandatory.
 Despite this, drivers sometimes turn to stimulant drugs or speeding as a means to meet these targets.

 There are myriad other causes of accidents, with many truck drivers suffering serious and permanent injury.
 An injury lawyer who specialises in truck driver crash compensation can assist you in navigating through this difficult time.

 The following are types of trucking accidents that have commonly resulted in injuries.

 As we have mentioned, truck drivers sometimes work against difficult conditions and engage in behaviour such as speeding or skipping rest breaks to meet deadlines.
 If an accident happens, such negligent behaviour may result in you being deemed responsible for the accident which means you cannot claim for compensation.

 You may be able to argue against this presumption so long as you can demonstrate that there were other factors at play which forced you to take the action that contributed to your accident.